-There are a few simple mistakes that a lot of people make when using lubricant, so today we are debunking myths and laying down the lube law for you.
-Plus, all these products make great stocking stuffers and gifts for your lover(s) and close friends.
+There are a few simple mistakes that a lot of people make when using lubricant, so we’ll start by debunking myths and laying down the lube law.

 Did you know that some lubricants are intended to be used at different sexual times?
 Well, they are!
 So let’s get lube smart.

 Foria Awaken is not recommended for use with latex condoms.
-However, it can be used with non-latex products including polyurethane, polyisoprene, lambskin and nitrile condoms (we recommend SKYN).
+However, it can be used with non-latex products including polyurethane, polyisoprene, lambskin, and nitrile condoms.

-These are the longest lasting type of lubricants, are very slippery in texture, and generally don’t need much reapplication during use.
-Silicone based lubes usually have no taste, odor, or stickiness, unless buying a scented type.
-This is the most ideal type of lubricant for anal sex and prolonged vaginal intercourse.
+These are the longest-lasting type of lubricants, are very slippery in texture, and generally don’t need much reapplication during use.
+Silicone-based lubes usually have no taste, odor, or stickiness unless buying a scented type.
+This is the best lube for anal sex and prolonged vaginal intercourse.
 If you’re feeling frisky in a swimming pool or shower, silicone lube will be the best choice (and won’t wash away).

-Oil based lubricants have, you guessed it, an oily texture.
-Some people love this, and find it ideal for both massage and intercourse.
-If you’re curious about using an oil based lubricant, there are a few very important things to consider.
-For one, it isn’t a safe choice to use with latex condoms or sex toys made from rubber, PVC or latex.
-It can badly damage them, and we don’t want our condoms or our toys to be compromised!
-At Sex With Emily, we love safe sex and we love sex toys, so let’s keep both protected.
+Oil-based lubricants have, you guessed it, an oily texture.
+Some people love this and find it to be the best lube for both massage and intercourse.
+If you’re curious about using an oil-based lubricant, there are a few very important things to consider.
+For one, it isn’t a safe choice to use this type of with latex condoms or sex toys made from rubber, PVC or latex.
+It can badly damage them, and we don’t want our condoms or our toys to be compromised.

-Another consideration is that some vulva owners find that oil based lubricants alter their PH balance, which can lead to increased risk of vaginal infections and bacterial overgrowth.
+Another consideration is that some vulva owners find that oil-based lubricants alter their PH balance, which can lead to an increased risk of vaginal infections and bacterial overgrowth.
 So, test them out first before going ham.
-They can also stain the sheets, so throwing down a liberator fascinator or even just an old towel is a good idea.
+They can also stain the sheets, so throwing down an old towel is a good idea.

 For something all-natural, we recommend Woo More Play, which is made from ingredients like coconut oil, vanilla extract, beeswax, and stevia.
-Plus, it doubles as massage oil, so you can really get into the mood.
+Plus, it doubles as massage oil, which is definitely a perk.